isharacomix/8bitmooc/mooc/pages/content/specs/opcodes.md

 Opcodes
 =======
 This document covers all of the opcodes for the 6502, their usage, and their behavior.
+Opcodes are human-readable mneumonics that correspond directly to binary, machine code instructions - each opcode represents a single task that the [[CPU]] can perform.
+Assembly instructions are usually broken into two
+components: the opcodes (a three-letter instruction) and an argument, though not all opcodes need an argument.
+The job of the assembler is to read through all of the opcodes and convert them into machine code, which ultimately results in an NES ROM image.

-The opcodes are divided into the following groups based on their similar behavior.
+The opcodes in this list are divided into the following groups based on their similar behavior.

  * Load/Store